cognate-lang/cognate-lang.github.io/content/learn.md

 Print L;
 ```

-While boxes may not seem as ergonomic as mutation in other languages, they are both more flexible than mutable variables and more predictable than implicit references.
+While boxes may not seem as ergonomic as mutation in other languages, they're both more flexible than mutable variables and more predictable than implicit references.
 We can also easily extend mutation, like this:

 ```cognate
 Def Box-list as ( Map (Box) );